minakujo/vscode101/README.md

-project for my proffesor colon 3
+project for my professor colon 3